A Python data class is a class that has the @dataclass

 The @dataclass

 decorator adds a lot of functionality to a class without adding any visible code.
-This allows your data class to be very compact while still offering many useful features.
+This makes your data class very compact while still offering many useful features.
 All you need to do is define the fields to hold your data.
-You don’t need to define any function.
+You don’t need to define any functions.

 Comparison